ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/write-a-restful-api-with-ballerina.md

 In this code:

 - It is chosen to either accept the entire payload or send back an error.
 Copying this straightway results in an error, which is expected as the `ConflictingIsoCodesError` type is not defined yet.
+- This resource has a resource argument named `covidEntries` annotated with `@http:Payload`.
+This means the resource is expecting a payload with type `CovideEntry[]`.
+There are two types of records `CovideEntry[]` and `ConflictingIsoCodesError` as the return values.

 #### Define the error records